-The FAA funds ACRP to provide this Competition.
+The FAA provides funds to the ACRP to support this Competition.

 Competition Partners

 The ACRP gratefully acknowledges the contributions of the following partnering organizations that supply expert advisors for teams, assist in dissemination of the Competition opportunity to organizational members, and participate in design reviews.